ajbouh/substrate/images/README.md

 Substrate dynamically loads services to satisfy incoming HTTP requests.
 Any traffic that arrives is parsed according to this pattern: `/:service/*rest`.

 Consider the URL `/foo/bar`.
 Substrate will look in the cue files in the top-level `defs/` directory.
-It will use the value of `#out.services.foo` to determine what container image, command, environment variables, and volume mounts to set.
+It will use the value of `services.foo` to determine what container image, command, environment variables, and volume mounts to set.

 If Substrate hasn't already started a matching container, it will launch a new one.